umar15640-rgb/product-management/docs/EXTERNAL_API_POSTMAN_TESTING.md

 ```

 **Error Responses**:
-- `400 Bad Request`: Validation error or warranty already exists
+- `400 Bad Request`: Validation error, warranty already exists for this customer-product combination, or warranty not active
-- `404 Not Found`: Product not found
+- `404 Not Found`: Product not found or warranty not found for this customer-product combination

 ---